Coltan: Mining

-Ethics of mining in the Democratic Republic of Congo
+Mining in the Democratic Republic of Congo

 Conflicts in the Democratic Republic of Congo (DRC) have made it difficult for the DRC to benefit from the exploitation of its coltan reserves.
 Mining of coltan is mainly artisanal and small-scale and vulnerable to extortion and human trafficking.
 A 2003 UN Security Council report stated that much of the ore is mined illegally and smuggled across Congo's eastern border by militias from neighbouring Uganda, Burundi and Rwanda.
 All three countries named by the United Nations as coltan smugglers denied doing this.
 Austrian journalist Klaus Werner however has documented links between multi-national companies like Bayer and the smuggling and illegal coltan mines.
 A United Nations committee investigating the plunder of gems and minerals from the Congo, listed in its final report in 2003 approximately 125 companies and individuals whose business activities breach international norms.
 Companies accused of irresponsible corporate behavior included Cabot Corporation, Eagle Wings Resources International the Forrest Group and OM Group.
 Some of the fighters were eventually tried before the International Criminal Court tribunal in The Hague on charges of crimes against humanity.

 Income from coltan smuggling likely financed the military occupation of Congo, and prolonged the civil conflict afterwards.
 A UN panel studied the eastern Congo for months before releasing a remarkably sharp condemnation of the ongoing military occupation of eastern Congo by Ugandan, Rwandan, and other foreign military forces, as well as the many bands of Congolese rebels fighting with one another.
 The UN report accused the fighters of massively looting Congolese natural resources, and said that the war persisted because the fighters were enriching themselves by mining and smuggling out coltan, timber, gold, and diamonds.
 They also said that smuggled minerals financed the fighting and provided money for weapons.
-A 2005 report on the Rwandan economy by the South African Institute for Security Studies found that Rwanda official coltan production soared nearly tenfold between 1999 and 2001, from 147 tons to 1,300 tons, and for the first time provided more revenue than from the country traditional primary exports, tea and coffee.
+A 2005 report on the Rwandan economy by the South African Institute for Security Studies found that Rwanda official coltan production soared nearly tenfold between 1999 and 2001, from 147 tons to 1,300 tons, and for the first time provided more revenue than from the country's traditional primary exports, tea and coffee.
 Similarly, Uganda exported 2.5 tons of coltan exports a year before the conflict broke out in 1997.
 In 1999 its export volume exploded to nearly 70 tons.